In Person – Duluth Community Ed, 2022

 This list may look long for those without watercolor supplies.

 For those new to watercolor without any supplies I will provide a #10 round watercolor brush and palette with paint at no charge the first night.
-A full size sheet of paper will be available for purchase for $9.
-Check list below to bring ordinary items you might have on day one.
+Full sheet of 100% Arches brand cotton paper (22″x30″) is sold at UMD art store and at Hobby Lobby in Duluth.
+We will rip this big sheet into several smaller pieces.
+Paper MUST be 100% cotton!!
+Check list below and bring the ordinary items you might have on day one.

 You needn’t buy the most expensive art equipment but it is essential that you buy good quality supplies.
 Inferior quality supplies are a recipe for frustration and marginal results.
 For best results, good paper is most important, followed by a good brush, then paint.
 All brand names listed below are recommended for those buying watercolor supplies for the first time.
 See the end of this list for some idea where to buy supplies.